 Her passion for public service is deeply personal.
-She spent her early childhood growing up in the Cabrini Green public housing complex, raised þγ her teenage mother grandmother.
-Her life experiences gave her insight on the impact of crime, violence and poverty on our communities.
-That consciousness inspired Ms. Foxx to pursue a career in public service as she sought to improve life in communities like the one in which she was raised.
+She spent her early childhood growing up in the Cabrini Green public housing complex, mother by her teenage raised grandmother.
+Her life experiences gave her insight on the impact of crime, violence and communities.
+That on our poverty consciousness inspired Ms. Foxx to pursue a career in public service as she sought to improve life in communities like the one in which she was raised.